SamueleD98/assignment_1/README.md

 This node provides an interface for all the other components to the [armor](https://github.com/EmaroLab/armor) server, allowing them to query and manipulate an ontology in a easier and modular way.
 By doing so, the other components (e.g. planner, controller) have no commands related to the armor server connection.
 The node presents a [SimpleActionServer](http://wiki.ros.org/actionlib_tutorials/Tutorials/SimpleActionServer%28ExecuteCallbackMethod%29) which possible goals are:
 - *load_map*: load the ontology specified in the rosparams server, updates it with informations retrieved from the Aruco markers, save lists of names of the main locations and also the name of the robot, update the urgency threshold with the one given as parameter, call the reasoner and update the robot's *now* timestamp.
 - *next_room*: find the next location the robot should visit following a predetermined algorithm.
-It retrieves the urgent rooms as the elements that are both in the urgent locations list and in the rooms list, then takes one of those which are also reachables.
-If there are none, it choose a reachable corridor.
+It retrieves the urgent rooms as the elements that are both in the urgent locations list and in the rooms list, then takes one of those which are also reachables and has the lowest timestamp as visitedAt (the one not visited for the longest).
+If there are none, it choose a reachable corridor, the one connected to the highest number of urgent rooms.
 If no corridors nor urgent rooms are avaiable, it takes randomly a reachable location.
 It returns the name of the location along with its coordinates.
 - *move_to*: once the robot reaches a new location, the node update both its position in the ontology and the *visitedAt* value for the new location.
 - *recharge_room*: return the location for the recharging of the robot.

 The functions pretty much corresponds to the actions the server is able to carry out.
 There are two more functions which are often called during the computation:
 - *update_timestamp*: like already mentioned it updates the *now* timestamp of the robot and calls the reasoner.
 - *clean_response_list*: the responses returned by the armor queries have to be processed before using them.
 Firstly the function retrieves a list from the response and then removes the *IRI* plus some special character from each element.
-When it's dealing with a timestamp, it removes also the string '^^xsd:long'.
+When it's dealing with a timestamp, it removes also the strings '^^xsd:long' and '^^xsd:float'.

 Mind that all the calls to the armor server are made with the [armor_py_api](https://github.com/EmaroLab/armor_py_api) and following [these](https://github.com/EmaroLab/armor/blob/master/commands.md) tips.
-Please refer to those page for tutorials and documentation.
+Please refer to those pages for tutorials and documentation.

 Services:
 - /armor_interface_srv (waits for it to be ready)